ttrombino/Byzantine/README.md

 between other users.
 After registration, each user is given a unique address from which currency can be sent and recieved.
 The user can also "mine" the Byzantine currency via proof of work protocol similar to Bitcoin.

-##How To Run
+## How To Run
-The best way to run the program is to clone the repository and run the `SHA.exe` executable file in the `cmake-build-debug` folder.
+Simply clone the repository and run the `SHA.exe` executable file in the `cmake-build-debug` folder.

 ## Structure
 Byzantine's blockchain is a simple dynamically allocated linked list that is created when the first block is "mined"